The tea glossary

 • Pai Mu Tan

-White tea also called Chinese white peony considered the drink of Chinese emperors.
+White tea also called Chinese white peony considered to be the drink of Chinese emperors.

 • Pekoe

-This is the bud, at the end of the tea branch.
-It is covered with a silver down.
+This is the bud at the end of the tea plant branch.
+It is covered with silvery down.

 • First harvest

-First picking time which generally begins in March and which provides very aromatic teas.
+First harvest time which generally begins in March and which produces very aromatic teas.

-Chinese dark tea whose leaves are roasted and then fermented.
+Dark Chinese tea whose leaves are roasted then fermented.

 R